Alexandre Lacazette: Senior

 On 23 May 2013, Lacazette received his first call-up to the senior squad following the withdrawal of Jérémy Ménez through injury.
 He made his international debut on 5 June, as a 58th-minute substitute for Olivier Giroud in a 0–1 friendly defeat against Uruguay at the Estadio Centenario in Montevideo.
 Lacazette scored his first international goal on 29 March 2015, opening a 2–0 friendly win over Denmark at the Stade Geoffroy-Guichard in Saint-Étienne.
 During the match, he was booed by some of the local supporters due to their rivalry with Lyon.
 On 14 November 2017, Lacazette netted a brace for France during a friendly away to Germany in an eventual 2–2 draw.

 On 17 May 2018, he was named on the standby list for the 23-man French squad for the 2018 World Cup in Russia.

+He was named as one of the players to represent France during the 2024 Olympics held in Paris and was also designated the team's captain.
+He had played as one of the permitted overage players in the French under-23 team (who represent France in the Olympics), during the lead-up to the tournament against the Dominican Republic in an international friendly.

 Style of play

 Lacazette previously played as a winger for Lyon, before becoming a striker.
-As well as goalscoring and finishing ability, characteristics of his game are pace, strength, balance, technique, dribbling, link-up play, and ability with either foot.
+As well as goalscoring and finishing ability, characteristics of his game are strength, balance, technique, dribbling, link-up play, and ability with either foot.
 He is also a hard-working player, who presses the opposition and wins the ball back using his defensive skills and tackling ability.
 Fellow Frenchman Gérard Houllier said in July 2017 that Lacazette "is a bit like" former Arsenal striker Ian Wright.

-Media

-Lacazette was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.